Kearney Case Interview: Complete Prep Guide (2026)

 What Is a Kearney Profitability Improvement Case?

-A profitability improvement case requires you to analyze a company’s revenue streams, cost structure, customers, and competitive environment to find ways to improve financial performance.
-This is one of the most common case types across all consulting firms.
+A profitability case interview requires you to analyze a company's revenue streams, cost structure, customers, and competitive environment to find ways to improve financial performance.
+This is one of the most common case types across all consulting firms, and it is the type most likely to show up at Kearney given the firm's cost and operations focus.

 Example prompts: